Celebrate Your Homeschool Year

 This transition at the end of the school year has become so important to me that I’ve broken the idea down into four simple steps: GATHER, CELEBRATE, REJUVINATE, & CREATE.

-If you want to go through these four steps with me to wrap up your school year and step into summer, check out The Summer Reset.
+If you want to go through these four steps with me to wrap up your school year and step into summer, look for The Summer Reset each year in May.

 THE SUMMER RESET: